JhonRobert20/drink-dispenser/README.md

 To consult the machine status by an employee
 To dispense a product to an employee

-## Actual status of the project
-Is not possible to consult the machine status by an employee Is not possible to dispense a product to an employee

 ## Actual things done

 - Entities